Rigidity of the Torelli subgroup in $Out(F_N)$: Background

 \subsection{Twists associated to splittings}

 In the present paper, we will often take advantage of automorphisms that preserve certain splittings of $F_N$.
-Stabilizers of splittings have been extenseively studied by Levitt in \cite{Lev}.
+Stabilizers of splittings have been extensively studied by Bass--Jiang \cite{BJ}, and Levitt \cite{Lev}.
 The stabilizer of every splitting has a subgroup called the \emph{group of twists}.
 Roughly speaking, each separating half-edge has an associated group of partial conjugations in $\Out(F_N)$, and each nonseparating half-edge has an associated group of transvections.
 We now review the precise definition.

 Let $S$ be a splitting of $F_N$, let $v\in S$ be a vertex and let $e$ be a half-edge of $S$ incident on $v$.
 We denote by $G_v$ the $F_N$-stabilizer of $v$ and by $G_e$ the $F_N$-stabilizer of $e$.
 Assume that $G_e$ is either trivial or cyclic, and let $z\in G_v$ be an element that centralizes $G_e$.
 The \emph{twist by $z$ around $e$} is the automorphism $D_{e,z}$ of $F_N$ (stabilizing $S$) defined as follows.
 Let $\overline{S}$ be the splitting obtained from $S$ by collapsing all half-edges outside of the orbit of $e$.
 Let $\overline{v}$ and $\overline{e}$ be the images of $v$ and $e$ in $\overline{S}$, respectively, and let $\overline{w}$ be the other extremity of $\overline{e}$.